Advertising-Analytics-LLC/serverless-aws-fec-data-collectionor/README.md

 Reference serverless project

 ## About
-This is a reference serverless project that does a few simple things:
+All the serverless functions in this module do a few things:
-- Gets an API key from SSM
+- Gets values from SSM
-- Uses key to call OpenFEC API `/dates/election-dates`
+- Use them to call the openFEC API
-- Pulls the most recent general election
+- Push that data to a queue or database

-it does this on a schedule powered by CloudWatch Events
+- Do so on a schedule powered by CloudWatch Events

+### Committee Sync
+Iterates on /committees API and publishes committee IDs to a queue thing.
+It should read the last filing date scanned parameter and query for only committees updated in the 24 hours prior (just to make sure we don't miss anything)

 ## Getting started